A Practitioner Who Chose This Community

 Growing up in a Latino family with deep roots in Texas and an understanding of what it means to navigate healthcare systems that weren't designed for you, Dr. Perez made it her mission to provide the highest level of psychiatric care to communities that historically have the least access to it: survivors of sexual violence, uninsured Latino families, people in rural areas where the nearest psychiatrist is a two-hour drive, and women whose mental health needs are often dismissed or undertreated.

-Her training spans three exceptional institutions — Johns Hopkins, the University of Texas at Austin, and Catholic University — giving her a uniquely broad clinical foundation that integrates psychiatric expertise with family medicine perspective.
+Her training spans three exceptional institutions — the University of Texas at Austin, Johns Hopkins, and The Catholic University of America — giving her a uniquely broad clinical foundation that integrates psychiatric expertise with family medicine perspective.
 She sees the whole person, not just the presenting symptom.

 "I want my patients to leave each appointment feeling heard, respected, and more equipped to navigate their lives — regardless of what their insurance card says, what language they speak, or what part of the state they live in."